 Your Washington County Jail earns high marks!
-On October 11 and 12, 2012, your Sheriff's Office invited a team of certified jail manager-inspectors to review every aspect of operations at the Washington County Jail.
-The inspectors, certified by the Oregon Jail Managers, routinely inspect participating jails in Oregon once every two years for compliance with the Oregon Jail Standards.
+On December 4 and 5, 2014, your Sheriff's Office invited a team of certified jail inspectors to review every aspect of operations at the Washington County Jail.
+The inspectors, certified by the Oregon Jail Command Council, routinely inspect participating jails in Oregon once every two years for compliance with the Oregon Jail Standards.

 The Washington County Jail is one of the largest jails in the state with a lodging capacity of 572 beds.
 However, inmates are not lodged long term as in prisons.
 The average length of time an inmate spends in the county jail is less than one year, so the challenge to this facility is to book, lodge, and release more than 18,000 new arrivals each year.